 UNEP FI is also closely associated and supporting other follow-up work post EEFIG report:

-- With banks at European level, UNEP FI brings its support and experience by participating to the Advisory Committee of the EMF-ECBC project on energy efficient mortgages.
+- With banks at European level, UNEP FI brings its support and experience by participating in the Advisory Committee of the EMF-ECBC project on energy efficient mortgages.